Cold-A-Muse/Troubadour/README.md

 - Have node installed (which can be found [here](https://nodejs.org/en/))
 - Have npm installed
 - Have react installed (by running ```npm install react``` in your terminal)
-- Have the metamask plugin installed (which can be found [here](https://metamask.io/)) and a kovan wallet with some ETH and RLC in it
+- Have the metamask plugin installed (which can be found [here](https://metamask.io/)) and a kovan wallet with some ETH and RLC in it available
 - Work orders are available in the  [iexec marketplace](https://market.iex.ec/)

 Run the following command in both the front-end and back-end folders to install the dependecies of Troubadour: